 The MCAT stands for the Medical College Admissions Test.
 That’s precisely that – an admissions test.
 So, as long as you hit the average score of the schools you’re applying for, I believe you’re in good hands.
 Remember: there’s much more to your medical school application: your extracurriculars, your interview, your grades…

 I took the MCAT on September 4th, 2020.
 It is a shortened exam for the remainder of this year because of COVID-19 (so, I guess that’s the only good thing to come out of this pandemic?).
-Fortunately, I scored within my goal of 510+ (I scored a 513, which is about 87-88%).
-I’m okay with not retaking the exam.
+Fortunately, I scored within my goal of 510 and above, so I’m okay with not retaking the exam.
 (Phew.)

 After the test, I did some serious reflection on what I’m proud of and what I regret not doing in preparation.
 I now share with you what I believe to be the ultimate MCAT study plan.